rajeshkumarsecure/BatteryNotifier/README.md

 **Notes:**

 1. The Program has been tested on Ubuntu 18.04, Linux Mint 19 and Windows 10.
+2. The Program also works on the laptop with multiple batteries.
+The Charge of multiple batteries are combined together for processing.
-2. The Program should also work on all Python3 Versions.
+3. The Program should also work on all Python3 Versions.

-**Future Scope:**

-1. Adding support for multiple Batteries in a Laptop.